TwoBitMachines/FlareEngineDocs/source/systems/projectile.rst

    * - Add Momentum
      - If enabled, the character's velocity will be combined with the bullet's velocity.

+   * - Invert Y
+     - Since bullets can be rotated, this will invert they y scale to keep the sprite looking correct.
+If bullet is symmetrical, ignore.

 .. list-table::
    :widths: 25 100